The five secrets to a successful US growth strategy

 1. Consider acquisition versus organic carefully

-2. Move people over
+2. Move people over – but do it with purpose

 3. Consider your base carefully

 It’s also important to keep your end-customer front of mind.
-When Moneypenny opened its US HQ in Atlanta, it was identified as a popular area for its existing and potential client base in legal, finance and accounting and medical.
+When Moneypenny opened its US HQ in Atlanta, it was identified as a popular area for its existing and potential client base in legal, finance and accounting, and healthcare.
 Other considerations included ease of access to the UK, with Atlanta a key international flight hub.
 Lastly, having opened in Charleston and then experienced significant hurricane-related disruptions, they were keen to ensure they had a HQ with minimal disruptions to their critical communication services.
 It is important to consider all possible criteria to prioritise the right launchpad in the US.

 About the author